clartaq/cwiki/resources/private/md/The_Motivation_for_Writing_CWiki.md

 **Markdown with Extensions**.
 I like Markdown too.
 But this is a wiki.
 It has to support wiki links as well as HTML links.

 **Syntax-Highlighted Code Listings**.
 I put a lot of code listings in some of the things I write.
-Has to look nice and be easy to do.
+The code listing must look nice and be easy to do.

 **Mathematics**.
 I want to be able to write content containing mathematics.
 Markdown does not support it natively.
 I wanted to be able to use [$\rm\TeX$](https://en.wikibooks.org/wiki/LaTeX/Mathematics).

 **Runs in a Browser**.
-Since Markdown generates HTML and a lot of the links will point to external websites​, might as well use the browser as the UI for the program too.
+Since Markdown generates HTML and a lot of the links will point to external websites, the wiki might as well use the browser as the UI for the program too.

-CWiki was written as a learning experience and to develop a tool I would want to use.
+CWiki was written as a learning experience and to develop a tool I would want to use.​